fredzannarbor/fredzannarbor/_posts/2020-09-07-Jekyll-smart-resume.md

 ---
-title: Smart Resumes with Jekyll
+title: Smart Resumes with Jekyll 1 of 2
 ---

 # Building a Multipurpose Resume with Jekyll Collections (part 1 of n)